Frequently Asked Questions for E-1/E-2 Treaty Trader or Treaty Investor Visa

 Can I expedite my E visa petition?

 Yes.
 E petitioners may seek expedited processing of their cases.
-Such cases must be adjudicated within fifteen days.
+Such cases must be adjudicated within 15 business days.
 Petitioners requesting premium processing must submit Form I-907 and the $2,805 fee required for such requests.
 The fee is separate from the standard filing fee for the I-129 petition.

 What is the procedure of obtaining E visa via U.S. consulate located abroad?